akka/akka/akka-docs/rst/java/routing.rst

 .. includecode:: ../scala/code/docs/routing/RouterDocSpec.scala#config-balancing-pool2

-The ``BalancingPool`` automatically uses a special ``BalancingDispatcher`` for its routees - disregarding any dispatcher that is set on the the routee Props object.
+The ``BalancingPool`` automatically uses a special ``BalancingDispatcher`` for its routees - disregarding any dispatcher that is set on the routee Props object.
 This is needed in order to implement the balancing semantics via sharing the same mailbox by all the routees.